Cantem/react-express-news-app/README.md

 `npm build` command is also available for the client and server side.

-Alternatively, you can run `npm run start:server` in the root directory and then change directory to client and run `npm start` (separate terminals).

 You should see that both client and server are running

 ```javascript